 Winter Sports: As soon as it starts to rain in the Los Angeles basin, locals know suit up for snow in the mountains.
 Big Bear ski resorts have got the weather covered by reliable snowmaking equipment to appease any daring downhiller.
 Although it can’t compete with the likes of Utah or Colorado, skiing here offers diversity, difficulty, and convenience to those booking flights to Big Bear.
 Snow Summit, for instance, soars 8,200 feet into the air, and views of the lake from the top are unbeatable.
 Risk takers will be fulfilled with the double black-diamonds that are sure to intimidate the rookies.

 Boating: If you’re booking flights to Big Bear during the warm weather months, then you’ll be happy to set out on the water in one of the many rental boats.
 Whether you’re in the mood to try a speedboat, rowboat, paddleboat, pontoon, sailboat, or canoe, all of your desires can be met at this enormously accommodating natural paradise.
 Boating rates can vary slightly depending on the season and size of the craft, but the most popular place to rent is at Pine Knot Landing, which is a centrally located marina.

 Fishing: If you’re fair game for fishing, and booking Big bear flights intent on making the catch, then grab your hook, line, and sinker, and head straight for the shore.
 These glistening blue waters are teeming with rainbow trout, bass, and catfish in both spring and summer, when fishing is at its best.
-Either Pine Knot Landing or Gray’s Landing seem to draw the most serious fishers, as well as the more popular Big Bear Marina.
+Both Pine Knot Landing and Gray’s Landing draw the most serious fishers, as well as the more popular Big Bear Marina.
 Bait and tackle shops are always just around the corner, and it’s easy to obtain a license, so get ready and go.